 Personnel: Amanda McMillan Lequieu; Jin Wen, Professor, Drexel Civil, Architectural and Environmental Engineering; Kyle McDonald (Drexel ’22)

-This project, funded by the inaugural 2021 Drexel College of Engineering Longsview grant, considers the intersections of renewable energy infrastructure design and environmental justice.
-This project aims to understand how a renewable energy system can be designed and managed to promote equity and redress long-standing racial and socioeconomic disparities in energy service delivery across the rural-urban gradient through studying the case of Philadelphia’s expansion of solar power to a suburban location.
+This conceptual project, seed funded by the inaugural 2021 Drexel College of Engineering Longsview grant, considers the intersections of renewable energy infrastructure design and environmental justice.
+This project aimed to understand how a renewable energy system might be engineered to promote equity and redress long-standing racial and socioeconomic disparities in energy service delivery across the rural-urban gradient.

 PLACE Lab members